We build your AI. You pay when it works.

 Scope.

 Briefs arrive as writing.
-Fixed scope, fixed price per sprint, and acceptance criteria are returned within forty-eight hours.
+Fixed scope, the $10,000 price, and acceptance criteria are returned within forty-eight hours.
 No discovery theatre.
 No qualification workflows.
 One reply decides.

 Build.

 We build with Claude, Claude Code, and automated evaluation pipelines.
 The engineer-hours that used to define traditional consulting bills are now the exception.
-The compression is what makes two free sprints economically possible for us, and it is passed through to the per-sprint price.
+The compression is what lets us build a workflow in two weeks and charge a fixed $10,000 with nothing upfront.

 Evaluate.

 Acceptance criteria are executable.
 Evaluation harnesses run against your own data.
-Criteria are signed on day one and re-run at the end of every sprint.
+Criteria are signed on day one and re-run as the build progresses.
 You see what works and what does not, weekly.
+You pay only after every criterion is met.

 Handover.